How we use Mimer Metrics in our agency

 In Mimer Metrics we start by connecting to the Client’s Google Analytics account and setting up a basic dashboard.

-Here we use our premade “General overview”.
-We set comparison to last month to see changes in traffic, goal conversion etc. If’ it’s seasonal dependent work the client does, we compare to same month last year.
+Here we use our pre-made “General overview”.
+We set comparison to last month to see changes in traffic, goal conversion etc. If it’s seasonal dependent work the client does, we compare to same month last year.
 Sometimes this gives a better understanding.
 Again it depends.

 When done we share the dashboard with the relevant employee at the client’s company.
-In this case our primary contact or a project manager.
+In this case our primary contact is a project manager.
 Someone who doesn’t need the deep understanding for each area, but still needs to have the general overview (hence the dashboard name.
 Clever, right?).

 We make dashboards as needed for each person at the company.
 AdWords overview, developer etc.